Por favor, use este identificador para citar o enlazar este ítem: http://repositorio.cedes.org/handle/123456789/4722

 Palabras clave : Agentes Comunitarios de Salud;Cuello Uterino;Neoplasias;Prevención del Cáncer;Infecciones por Papillomavirus;Argentina

-Fecha de publicación : May-2022
+Fecha de publicación : may-2022

 Citación : Arrossi S, Paolino M, Antelo VS, Thouyaret L, Kohler RE, Cuberli M, Flores L, Serra V, Viswanath K, Orellana L; ATICA Study team.
 Effectiveness of an mHealth intervention to increase adherence to triage of HPV DNA positive women who have performed self-collection (the ATICA study): A hybrid type I cluster randomised effectiveness-implementation trial.
 Lancet Reg Health Am.
 2022 May;9:100199. doi: 10.1016/j.lana.2022.100199.
 Disponible en: http://repositorio.cedes.org/handle/123456789/4722.